dorokei/cutter/README.md

 ```
 Would you like to proceed with deletion?
 Selecting no will continue the rest of the deployments.
 ```
-Basicaly you should answer N.
+Basically you should answer N.